 Audius uses an algorithm — which is simply a calculation — to rank tracks over weekly, monthly, and all-time periods.
-The Audius Enhanced Trending Calculator allows you to view the (karma) scores for your tracks that influence its trending-rank.
+The Audius Enhanced Trending Calculator allows you to view your tracks' (karma) scores that influence their trending rank.
 You can read the following document for more information: The Audius Algorithm Explained.

 What is Audius Enhanced Metrics?

-The Audius Enhanced Metrics Platform allows you to view day-by-day statistics for users, tracks, and playlist with Audius Enhanced Metrics.
+The Audius Enhanced Metrics Platform allows you to view day-by-day statistics for users, tracks, and playlists with Audius Enhanced Metrics.

 How is the Website Engineered?

-The core (calculator, metrics) and database modules were developed to handle the scale we would need to qualify for AUDIO Rewards.
-This was accomplished by using eventual consistencywith respect to aggregate data (total streams, total favorites, etc) to retrieve all necessary data required for calculation and metrics of a users’ future requests over 5 minutes every 24 hours.
-SQL-batching is used to optimize this process resulting in faster-load times for user-requests within that 24-hour period; with the exception of Karma which requires real-time variables.
+The core (calculator, metrics) and database modules were developed to handle the scale we needed to qualify for AUDIO Rewards.
+This was accomplished by using eventual consistency for aggregate data (total streams, total favorites, etc) to retrieve all necessary data required for the calculation and metrics of a user’s future requests over 5 minutes every 24 hours.
+SQL-batching optimizes this process, resulting in faster load times for user-requests within a 24-hour period, except for Karma, which requires real-time variables.

-This request combines relevant static data we already have within the 24 hour period.
+This request combines uses the static data we already collected within the 24-hour period.

 Unfortunately, real-time data must be fetched from (slow and unsupported) Audius API calls, along with intensive calculations.

 The frontend client utilizes NextJS to provide server-side rendering using React.
-ChartJS is used in order to display graphs.
-Fastify is used to bridge authorized frontend clients to backend services using a secure key.
-A custom cache is implemented using the server for the purpose of simplicity along with meeting the deadline for funding.
+ChartJS is used to display graphs.
+Fastify bridges authorized frontend clients to backend services using a secure key.
+The server uses a custom cache for simplicity and to meet the previous funding deadline.

 The project initially began on March 25th, 2021 between 3 members (SwitchUpCB, Subrift, Tobro) with the goal of providing an Audius Messaging Platform.
-However, we realized that this would require heavy integration with the main Audius Team to be effective; along with its main functionality failing to qualify AUDIO REWARDS fundingrequirements (due to the way a messaging system works).
-Instead of taking the gamble to monetize over the long-term (a functionality Audius has yet to implement), the idea for Audius Enhanced was pursued.
+However, we realized that this would require heavy integration with the main Audius Team to be effective, along with its main functionality failing to qualify AUDIO REWARDS fundingrequirements (due to how a messaging system works).
+Instead of taking the gamble to monetize over the long term (a functionality Audius has yet to implement), we pursued Audius Enhanced.

-We’d continue to work up until June 30th, where the Audius Trending Calculator was released in order to meet the Audius Grant Committee deadline.
-Luckily, this only required one rather stressful call involving a business argument over the UI; which was solved.
+We continued to work until June 30th, when the Audius Trending Calculator was released to meet the Audius Grant Committee deadline.
+Luckily, this only required one rather stressful call involving a business argument over the UI, which was solved.
 The result was a website accessible by any Audius user.
-The project didn’t qualify for AUDIO Developer Rewards until a month later; and we had to hound an Audius cofounder for a month to receive it.
+The project didn’t qualify for AUDIO Developer Rewards until a month later, and we had to hound an Audius co-founder for a month to receive it.
 As a result, we did not work on the project — which experienced no issues — until July 22nd.

-On August 29th, we received a message from an Audius cofounder stating that we would no longer be eligible for the promised monthly AUDIO REWARDS because we used server-side rendering; they wanted applications to use client-side rendering.
-There are many reasons not to use client-side rendering, especially for our application:
+On August 29th, we received a message from an Audius co-founder stating that we would no longer be eligible for the promised monthly AUDIO REWARDS because we used server-side rendering, and they wanted applications to use client-side rendering.
+There are many reasons not to use client-side rendering, especially for our application.

 Client-side calls are run from the user which is less secure.